mathaim/GRE.project/README.md

-# 1. GENDER AND BIO SCIENCES
+# 1. Gender and Biological Sciences
 ## Keeping First Year Only and Aggregating Biomedical Science by Gender
 ```{r}
 first.race.biogen <- biosciences[c(5, 51, 61, 71)]